spryker/spryker-docs/docs/scos/user/features/202108.0/gift-cards-feature-overview.md

 Schematically, the order placement process with a gift card is as follows:
 ![Order placement process schema](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Gift+Cards/Gift+Cards+Purchase+and+Redeeming/gc_payment_process.png)

-In the Back Office, a Back Office user can see if an order was paid with a gift card and/or a regular payment method.
+In the Back Office, a Back Office user can see whether an order was paid with a gift card or regular payment method.
 The amount paid with the gift card as well as the amount paid with a regular payment method (if applicable) are shown as well.
 ![Gift card payment method](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Gift+Cards/Gift+Cards+Purchase+and+Redeeming/gift_card_payment_method.png)

 ## Gift card value checking strategies